Can I Sue a Food Delivery Company?

 Insurance for Food Delivery Drivers

-These days, most major food delivery companies provide their workers with some level of insurance coverage, but the level of coverage varies drastically from company to company.
+These days, most major food delivery companies provide their workers with some level of insurance coverage.
+But the level of coverage varies drastically from company to company.
 For example, Uber Eats 406 and DoorDash both provide their active drivers with many thousands of dollars worth of liability coverage, while Grubhub simply requires their drivers to have “auto insurance."

 Suing a Food Delivery Company vs. Suing a Delivery Driver

 If a driver for a third-party food delivery app causes an accident, you may be able to sue the driver, the company they work for, or both.
-Whether you choose to sue the driver or the company they work for will most likely depend on if the driver was working when they caused the accident.
+Whether you choose to sue the driver or the company they work for will most likely depend on whether the driver was working when they caused the accident.

-If a delivery worker's personal insurance doesn't cover accidents that occur during commercial activities (like working for an app company), then collecting damages from them could be challenging.
+If a delivery worker's personal insurance doesn't cover accidents that occur during commercial activities (like working for an app company), collecting damages from them could be challenging.
 In either case, you'd want to consult with an experienced auto accident attorney before filing a lawsuit.

 Food Delivery Companies and Discrimination